 Methods

+The study was conducted in a private Catholic Minority Medical College in Bengaluru City, Karnataka, which has a specific mission to train doctors to work in underserved areas.
+The majority of the students are Catholic, including 20 religious nuns.
+Students are drawn from various states, including 30 students from states of particular health need in North and Northeast India.
+A little less than 2/3 of the students in the last three years are women.
+Every year, first year students attend Constitution of India and Environmental Classes mandated by the Rajiv Gandhi University of Health Sciences.
+Students also go through a compulsory Ethics training course throughout their medical education (17).

 The Environment Science (ES) course of the Citizen Doctor course covered topics ranging from climate change – including causes and consequences, globalization, consumption and garbage management, sustainable lifestyles, and its impact on health, to specific issues such as water bodies and their conservation, and air pollution and its mitigation.
 A central value focus in these classes was “Am I responsible?
 Can I make a difference?”
 Table 1 provides the structure of the ES course.
 There were seven contact classes, two classes involving fieldwork, and one class for presentations.

 The Constitution of India (CoI) classes were embedded in the understanding of the role of a Citizen- Doctor and the civic responsibility towards the community and the state.
 The topics chosen for discussion were Patient Rights, public engagement with the legislative process, the Clinical Establishment Act, and Medical Errors/Medical Negligence.
 A central value focus was “Can I be an agent of change in communities and society?”
 The sessions were provocative by design, aimed at encouraging critical thinking amongst the students.
 Table 2 provides the structure of the CoI course.
 There were 10 contact classes.